galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-reset-cancel.md

 ---
 path: "/docs/cli-command-reference/runs-reset-cancel"
-title: "Retrying and deleting tests"
+title: "Retrying and cancelling tests"
 ---

 Sometimes tests can become stuck in a loop and fail to finish running, for example, due to a lack of available resources, an environmental problem, or a timeout.
 You can retry a test to run again by using the `runs reset` command.
-If the test continues to fail to finish running, you can use the `runs cancel` command to delete the test.
+If the test continues to fail to finish running, you can use the `runs cancel` command to cancel the test.

 Retrying a test sets the status of the test run in the DSS to `queued` status.
-Deleting a test deletes all entries in the DSS for that test run.
-For this reason it is preferable to retry a test rather than delete a test.
-All information that is stored in the RAS about the test is kept and is not deleted when either the `runs reset` or `runs cancel` command is run.
+Cancelling a test removes all entries in the DSS for that test run.
+For this reason it is preferable to retry a test rather than cancel a test.
+All information that is stored in the RAS about the test is kept and is not removed when either the `runs reset` or `runs cancel` command is run.

 You can view the full list of options that are available with the `runs reset` and `runs cancel` commands in the